 Treatment of cassava cuttings or seeds for six hours in 0.01 % Streptomycin solution before planting is an effective method in lowering mortality of cassava plants and increasing germination rate in the case of seeds.
 Some parasitic wasps have been used to control the populations of insect vectors.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 For cassava phytoplasma disease, there is no 100% effective chemical treatment available at the moment.
-Streptomycin treatments of cuttings and seeds increased root yield and starch content significantly and can be used to control the epidemics of the phytoplasma.
+Antibiotic treatments of cuttings and seeds increased root yield and starch content significantly and can be used to control the epidemics of the phytoplasma.